 5 Apps That Will Help You Sleep Better

-There are numerous benefits to better sleep, from better performance at work, to better relationships at home, to a better sense of wellbeing, a better handling of stress and unexpected events, and the list goes on.
+There are numerous benefits to better sleep and a solid sleep routine, from better performance at work, to better relationships at home, to a better sense of wellbeing, a better handling of stress and unexpected events, and the list goes on.
 Apps might not seem to be your first port of call, but in fact there are online apps which could work for you.
 These are just 5 of them, but there are many more:

 This app utilizes a variety of different music, voiceovers, and selected sound effects to aid your sleep.
 It is designed using cutting-edge clinical research, enabling you to take power naps as well as whole nights of sleep.
 It puts into practice the concept of psychoacoustics, a branch of psychology that researches sound perception and its effect on your physiological condition.
 The basic features are free, although you’ll need to subscribe annually for the full range of features.
 It has a built-in alarm, and you can set a timer so that you’re not late for work the next day.